wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 ## Open Terminal from Finder Folder #

-If you're a developer, it's hard to get away from using a command-line terminal.
+If you're using a MacOS just for social media, you won't need a Terminal.
-But if you're using a MacOS just for social media, you won't need a Terminal.
+Perhaps that's why Terminal is kinda buried.
-Perhaps that's why it's kinda buried:
+But if you're a developer, it's hard to get away from using a command-line terminal.

 There are different ways to open a Terminal command line.

-The most popular approach involves the least number of keystrokes and you don't have to reach for a mouse:
+My preferred way to open Terminal (or any action) doesn't require reaching for a mouse and uses the least number of keystrokes:

    1. Press <strong>command+space</strong> keys (at the same time) to bring up Apple's Spotlight universial search, then
    2. Type "termin" so "Terminal.app" appears.
    3. Press the space bar to select it.
    <br /><br />

-If you prefer moving your mouse:
+Alternately, if you prefer moving your mouse:

    1. Click the Finder icon on the app bar.
    2. Click Applications on the left pane.